Green Party of England and Wales: Origins (1972–1990)

 The Green Party of England and Wales has its origins in the PEOPLE Party, which was founded in Coventry in November 1972.
-It was renamed to the Ecology Party in 1975; in 1985, the party changed its name to the Green Party.
+It was renamed the Ecology Party in 1975; in 1985, the party changed its name to the Green Party.
 In 1989, the party's Scottish branch evolved to establish the independent Scottish Green Party, while the Green Party in Northern Ireland is a northern branch of the Green Party of the Republic of Ireland, leaving the branches in England and Wales to form their own party.
-The Green Party of England and Wales is registered with the Electoral Commission, only as "the Green Party".
-In the 1989 European Parliament elections, the Green Party polled 15% of the vote with 2.3 million votes, the best performance of a "green" party in a nationwide election.
+The Green Party of England and Wales is registered with the Electoral Commission, only as "Green Party".
+In the 1989 European Parliament elections, the Green Party received 15% of the vote with 2.3 million votes, the best performance of a "green" party in a nationwide election.
 This election gave the Green Party the third-largest share of the vote after the Conservative and Labour parties; because of the first-past-the-post voting system, however, it failed to gain a seat.
 Many say the success of the party is due to increased respect for environmentalism and the effects of the development boom in southern England in the late 1980s.

 Early years (1990–2008)

-Seeking to capitalise on the Greens' success in the European Parliament elections, a group named Green 2000 was established in July 1990, arguing for an internal reorganisation of the party in order to develop it into an active electoral force capable of securing seats in the House of Commons.
+Seeking to capitalise on the Greens' success in the European Parliament elections, a group named Green 2000 was established in July 1990, arguing for an internal reorganisation of the party to develop it into an active electoral force capable of securing seats in the House of Commons.
 Its proposed reforms included a more centralised structure, the replacement of the existing party council with a smaller party executive, and the establishment of delegate voting at party conferences.
 Many party members opposed the reforms, believing that they would undermine the party's internal democracy and, amid the arguments, some members left the party.
 Although Green 2000 proposals were defeated at the party's 1990 conference, they were overwhelmingly carried at their 1991 conference, resulting in an internal restructuring of the party.

-Between the end of 1990 and mid-1992, the party lost over half its members, with those polled indicating that frustration over a lack of clear and effective party leadership was a significant reason in their decision.
+Between the end of 1990 and mid-1992, the party lost over half its members, with surveys indicating that frustration over a lack of clear and effective party leadership was a significant reason in their decision.
 The party fielded more candidates than it had ever done before in the 1992 general election but performed poorly, although it did win its first seat with the election of Cynog Dafis in Ceredigion and Pembroke North, who stood on a join ticket with Plaid Cymru.
 In 1993, the party adopted its "Basis for Renewal" program in an attempt to bring together conflicting factions and thus saved the party from bankruptcy and potential demise.
 The party sought to escape its reputation as an environmentalist single-issue party by placing greater emphasis on social policies.